Capacity and the Mental Capacity Act

 we are prepared to have.

-We usually make a decision because it seems
+to make a decision because it seems to be for us;

 What is capacity?

-You have capacity when you can make a decision for yourself
+You have capacity when you decide for yourself - without

 If a physical or mental illness affects